 There is no pressure for you to pour out every detail but you should speak enough to get the reassurance that you need from other birth mothers.
 What you shouldn’t discuss is intimate information regarding the adoption or anything negative about your child’s new family.
 It is neither healthy nor necessary for your healing time.
 You need to remember that this is a safe place with no constraints and the people attending along with group leaders will be patient with you.
 Don’t feel frustrated if you are unable to speak the first visit, you also need to give yourself some time to process the situation.

 Aside from talking about the adoption or how to move on from it, you can also talk about lighthearted things like book or movie recommendations, an event in the area, new recipes, etc.

 Finding the Right Support

 At Adoption Choices of New York, our adoptive parents pay a fee to cover any and all counseling and support groups through us.
 Our adoption experts will help you choose the best and most beneficial option with you.
-If our office location is not convenient, please visit the American Adoption Congress’s website.
 There are also nationwide support groups like Brave Love, BirthMom Buds, and On Your Feet Foundation that provide post adoption mentoring and retreats for birth mothers.